Bachelor of Laws: European LLB programs

-In Spain, there is no such thing comparable to an LL.B. degree, with law studies lasting 4 years in total.
-This is the result of a recent reform, which has turned the "Licenciadura en Derecho" into the "Grado en Derecho".
-Prior to that, the sole "Licenciatura en Derecho" was allowing graduates of law direct access to the legal profession without further training and masters.
-Currently, holders of a Spanish law degree must attend a specific LL.M. in Legal practice course (similar to the former British LPC) to gain admission to the Spanish bar.
+In Spain, there is no comparable degree to the LLB Law studies in Spain last for four years in total, culminating in the "Grado en Derecho".
+Prior to that, the sole degree of "Licenciatura en Derecho" allowed graduates of law direct access to the legal profession without further training and masters.
+Currently, holders of a Spanish law degree must attend a specific LLM in Legal practice course (similar to the former British LPC) to gain admission to the Spanish bar.

-In Denmark, universities now offer three-year LL.B. programmes, although this is not sufficient to practice law.
-Students wishing to practice law should continue with a Masters in Law programme, leading to the cand.jur degree.
-Alternatively, students may choose to use the LL.B. as a basis for other courses within the social sciences or humanities.
+In Denmark, universities now offer three-year LLB programmes, although this is not sufficient to practice law.
+Students wishing to practice law should continue with a Masters in Law programme, leading to the cand.jur. degree.
+Alternatively, students may choose to use the LLB as a basis for other courses within the social sciences or humanities.